anilkumbalam/tenet-content/articles/shannon-capacity.md

 ## What the Equation Really Says

-The formula contains two key ideas:
+The formula contains two key, intuitive ideas:

 1. Capacity grows **linearly** with bandwidth **B** (for fixed SNR).